How to Get Assault with a Deadly Weapon Charges Dropped (PC 245(a)(1))

 - You committed the assault while in the possession of either a deadly weapon or firearm; and

 Your attorney may use different strategies to prove that you were falsely accused of assault with a deadly weapon based on the circumstances of your case.
-For instance, your criminal defense lawyer may be able to show you were not at the scene of the crime when the alleged assault took place.
+For instance, your criminal defense lawyer may be able to use text messages or your GPS history to show that you were not at the scene of the crime when the alleged assault took place.

-Another valid legal defense to assault with a deadly weapon charges is that it is factually impossible that your act meets all of the elements of the crime.
-Your attorney may be able to use factual impossibility as a valid defense if:
+Another valid legal defense to assault with a deadly weapon charges is if it was factually impossible for your act to meet all of the elements of the crime.
+Your attorney may be able to use factual impossibility as a defense if:

 - You did not possess an object capable of being used as a deadly weapon